RyanDang363/TritonEats/README.md

-# TritonEats - built for TransferHacks 2026
+# TritonEats - built for TransferHacks 2026 (Honorable Mention)

 **TritonEats** is a UC San Diego campus dining companion: students set dietary preferences and fitness goals, see dining halls on a map, and get personalized food recommendations based on nutrition, allergies, walking distance, and optional cravings.